-Our original name was Family Crisis Shelter: emergency shelter was our most critical service in those days as there were few other options for people who were not safe in their homes.
+Our original name was Family Crisis Shelter.
+Emergency shelters were our most critical service in those days as there were few other options for people who were not safe in their homes.
 We later changed our name to Family Crisis Services, to encompass the wide array of services and programs that we were providing at that time.

-And then in March 2018, we changed our name again, this time to Through These Doors.
+In March 2018, we changed our name again.
+This time to Through These Doors.

-This name demonstrates the many ways that we are available to survivors: our helpline, outreach offices, shelter, and other locations and methods.
-And the name indicates a sense of hope and promise for a life free of abuse.
-Most of the people who use our services go on to better lives of greater safety and autonomy and we want those reaching out for help to feel that sense of future possibility.
+This name demonstrates the many ways that we are available to survivors including our helpline, outreach offices, shelter, and other locations and methods.
+The name indicates a sense of hope and promise for a life free of abuse.
+Most of the people who use our services go on to better lives with greater safety and autonomy.
+We want those reaching out for help to feel that sense of future possibility.

-We operate an emergency shelter for people fleeing abuse and violence, transitional services, support and education groups, and safety planning, advocacy, support and assistance with legal matters including Protection from Abuse Orders.
+We operate an emergency shelter for people fleeing abuse and violence, transitional services, support and education groups, and safety planning, advocacy, support, and assistance with legal matters, including Protection from Abuse Orders.
 We offer specialized support services on issues as elder abuse and human trafficking.
 We work in the systems of child protective services and local jails and prisons.
 We engage in consultation and case assessment with all law enforcement agencies in Cumberland County.